joemoose/psiops/docs/playing.md

 *Momentum* is the tactical edge that separates a decisive operator from a hesitant one.
 Momentum builds as you progress through your mission and complete risky *actions*.

-You start each mission with **2 momentum points** and gain additional points by achieving a *complete* or *critical* success on any *action roll*.
+You start each mission with **2 momentum points** and gain additional points by achieving a *success* or *critical success* on any *action roll*.
 You can then spend your momentum points to change the outcome of action rolls and events in your favor.

 ### Gain Momentum